ELS-RD/transformer-deploy/README.md

 * add quantization support for both CPU and GPU
 * simple to use: optimization done in a single command line!
 * supported model: any model that can be exported to ONNX (-> most of them)
-* supported tasks: classification, feature extraction (aka sentence-transformers dense embeddings)
+* supported tasks: document classification, token classification (NER), feature extraction (aka sentence-transformers dense embeddings), text generation

 > Want to understand how it works under the hood?
 > read [🤗 Hugging Face Transformer inference UNDER 1 millisecond latency 📖](https://towardsdatascience.com/hugging-face-transformer-inference-under-1-millisecond-latency-e1be0057a51c?source=friends_link&sk=cd880e05c501c7880f2b9454830b8915)